 Syllable formation rules for Gurmukhi:

 The syllable is a basic unit of speech studied on both the phonetic and phonological levels of analysis.
-It is very easy for a native language speaker to count the number of syllables in a sequence; however, the orthographic syllable recognized for text processing need not correspond exactly with a phonological syllable.
+In Gurmukhi, syllables where /(ə)/ vowel follows a consonant, are not marked at the orthographic level.
+But native speakers know whether there is a syllable or not at the phonological level when they pronounce the word.
+However, the orthographic syllable recognized for text processing need not correspond exactly with a phonological syllable.
 This section details the syllable-formation rules as applicable to Gurmukhi.
 The definition represents a vowel, consonant, or a conjunct.

 Variables involved: